Asipovichy: History

 A pharmacy was opened in 1921 and telegraph restored, two schools, a railway club were opened, and a library followed the next year.
 Asipovichy became the volost center in January 1922.
 A power plant was put into operation in 1922 and the Red Chemist tar factory the next year.
 The People's House and Hospital was opened in 1924, and two clinics in 1925.
 The locomotive depot, sawmills, mill, and crafts workshops were restored, and a beekeeping cooperative was founded in 1925.
 A weather station was founded in 1926, and radio came to the town in 1925.
 By 1926 there were 3,504 inhabitants in the urban settlement, 616 in the village, and 141 at the station.
 During collectivization a machine tractor station was established in 1931 and an agricultural machinery repair workshop followed in 1932.
 From Asapovichy, a district newspaper began publishing and the Red Lumberjack newspaper targeted at loggers was published in 1934.
 Asapovichy received city status on 15 July 1935, and a secondary school, maternity hospital, and public bathhouse were built.
 In 1940 the town had grown to 14,000 inhabitants.

 The town came under German occupation during World War II on 30 June 1941.
 Soviet partisans were active in the region during the war, undertaking sabotage against the railway junction and burning down the creamery.
 The town was liberated by the Red Army and local partisans on 30 June 1944.

-In early 1944, the town was transferred to the administration of Bobruysk Region, reverting back to the Mogilev Region in 1954.
+In early 1944, the town was transferred to the administration of Bobruysk Region, reverting to the Mogilev Region in 1954.
 Soon after liberation, the town was rebuilt – the forestry enterprise, mill, creamery and the artels Red Chemist, Progress, and Social Work were restored, telephone and telegraph services resumed.
 The radio station began broadcasting and the depot and railway station were rebuilt.
 During the postwar years, enterprises were reconstructed and expanded and new ones established.
 A reservoir and associated hydroelectric power station were built near the town in 1953.
 Its population had grown to 15,777 by 1959.
 Industry in the town expanded significantly by 1990 with a roofing plant, reinforced concrete, industrial plant, forest products, automobile assembly, bread products, household services, creamery, stationery, and concentrates factories.